Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 3. Apply convert the frame body to color values and apply them to the LEDs.

 -------------------------------
+#### <a name="sending-an-answer"></a>Sending an Answer
+As soon as the frame's command was executed an answer is sent.
+Depending on the outcome of the execution, this may be either a frame acknowledgement indicating success or a frame error with a corresponding error code.

+Before sending an acknowledgement, the `t3` timestamp is recorded and included with the acknowledgement in the corresponding field.

 ### Data Transmission on the Sender